 - All requests for extension will be considered within three working days (Procedure clause 19).
 Working day means a day that starts at 12:00.00am (midnight) and finishes at 11:59.59pm (23:59.59) on the same day and is not a Saturday, a Sunday, a public holiday in the Australian Capital Territory or a University holiday as declared by the Vice-Chancellor.

 - A new due date must not extend beyond the date for the return of the assessment item specified in the Class Summary (Procedure, clause 16).
 In order to provide Conveners with the time to assess, moderate and grade assessment items, The ANU College of Law provides extensions up to one week prior to the return of assessment date.
-If the extension request is for the final assessment task for the course, the ANU College of Law provides extensions up to ten working days prior to the result submission deadline.
 This time is required for Course Convenors to assess, moderate and grade final assessment items and finalise course results in order to meet the university timelines.
-Please note that under policy you can submit the task up to 9am on the result submission deadline, however, late penalties will apply.
+Please note that under policy you can submit the task up to 9am on the published return of assessment date, however, late penalties will apply.

 - Ensuring that our students are well supported and all appropriate welfare provisions are in place is our number one priority.
 The ANU College of Law will not approve any more than four extensions for the same assessment task without the student making an appointment to speak with an academic advisor.
 Once this appointment has been conducted, we will then consider further extensions if appropriate.